Wednesday, March 18, 2009

 bar stool economics

-Here is a great little conservative story that's being forwarded around the internet.
+Here is an interesting conservative story that's being forwarded around the internet.
 Below this one is my progressive rebuttal.
-The battle of the philosophies, as told through beer.
+The battle of the philosophies, made easy.

 Bar Stool Economics